 - Domestic Adoption

-- also known as national adoption, it involves for a US citizen adopting a child from the United Stade.
+- also known as national adoption, involves for a US citizen to adopt a child from the United States.
 It may be from Foster Care, from the same or another State.

 - Intercountry Adoption

-- also known as international adoption, it means for a US citizen adopting a child from another country than the United States.
+- also known as international adoption, it means for a US citizen to adopt a child from a different country to the United States.

 - Open Adoption

 - allows Adoptive Parents, and often the adopted child, to interact directly with Birth Parents.
 This type of adoption can help children and parents minimize and resolve the change or loss of relationships (according to childwelfare.gov).

 - Birth Parents and Adoptive Parents share non-identifying information and communication is handled by their adoption agency or professional.